pace-neutrons/Horace/documentation/user_docs/docs/manual/Reshaping_etc.rst

       bins = [1 2 3 4] % <- Defines bin-centres at: [1.5, 2.5, 3.5]
       mask_points(w, 'keep', [1.7, 3.51])

-   Will remove the first bin because even though ``1.7`` lies within the first bin, the range does not contain the bin-centre. ``3.51``, however, just barely captures the last bin and so this will not be removed.
+   will remove the first bin because even though ``1.7`` lies within the first bin, the range does not contain the bin-centre. ``3.51``, however, just barely captures the last bin and so this will not be removed.